rainlanguage/rain-sdk/docs/classes/combinetier.md

 All the opcodes avaialbles in the CombineTier contract.

-This expose all the standard opcodes along with the specific opcodes of the CombineTier
+This expose all the standard opcodes along with the specific opcodes of the CombineTier.

 <b>Signature:</b>